ec-intl/.github/.github/ISSUE_TEMPLATE/minor_release.md

 ---
 name: Minor Release Plan
 about: This issue plans a new release for a fixed period.
 Use it for small releases containing few features or bug fixes.
+This template is a minor release plan.
+For major releases, use the major release plan template.
 title: Software Release Plan
 labels: "Release Plan"
 ---